mpv-player/mpv/DOCS/man/input.rst

     This has a number of sub-properties:

     ``clipboard/text`` (RW)
-        The text content in the clipboard (Windows and Wayland only).
+        The text content in the clipboard (Windows, Wayland and macOS only).
         Writing to this property sets the text clipboard content (Windows only).

     .. note::